OSBORNE ADVENTURE

 A Diagnosis Isn’t the Destination

 One family.
 Three kids.
-37,000 nautical miles to show that a diagnosis doesn’t define a life.
+37,000 nautical miles to show that a diagnosis does not define a life.

-Our expedition includes three world record attempts, a passage from Antarctica to the Arctic, and a mission bigger than all of it: To show the world adventure belongs to everyone and that a diagnosis is only one part of the story.
+Our expedition includes three world record attempts, a passage from Antarctica to the Arctic, and a mission bigger than all of it.
+We are bringing your classroom with us through free K-5 lessons that turn real exploration into meaningful learning about the world, inclusion, and what is possible for students with and without disabilities.

 “Ren’s spirit and sense of self are inspiring, but more importantly, he demonstrates for all kids that anything is possible with a little spunk and a lot of perseverance!”